MicrosoftDocs/azure-docs/articles/virtual-desktop/private-link-setup.md

 1. Review the details of your private endpoint.
 If everything looks good, select **Create** and wait for the deployment to finish.

-2. Now, repeat the process to create private endpoints for your resources.
-Return to step 3, but select **Workspaces** instead of host pools and select the name of the workspace you want to use, then follow the rest of the steps until the end.
-Repeat until you've made private endpoints for all of your resources.
+1. Now, repeat the process to create private endpoints for your resources.
+Return to step 3, but select **Workspaces** instead of host pools and use the following resources, then follow the rest of the steps until the end.

+    - Resource type: **Microsoft.DesktopVirtualization/workspaces**
+    - Resource: *your placeholder workspace*
+    - Target sub-resource: global

+    - Resource type: **Microsoft.DesktopVirtualization/workspaces**
+    - Resource: *your workspace*
+    - Target sub-resource: feed

 >[!NOTE]
 >You'll need to repeat this process to create a private endpoint for every resource you want to put into Private Link.